Marxist feminism: Accomplishments and activism

-The nature of Marxist feminists and their ability to mobilize to promote social change has enabled them to engage in important activism.
+Marxist feminism's ability to mobilize to promote social change has enabled it to engage in important activism.
 As activists, Marxist feminists insist "on developing politics that put women's oppression and liberation, class politics, anti-imperialism, antiracism, and issues of gender identity and sexuality together at the heart of the agenda."
-Though their advocacy often receives criticism, Marxist feminists challenge capitalism in ways that facilitate new discourse and shed light on the status of women.
+Marxist feminists challenge capitalism in ways that facilitate new discourse and shed light on the status of women.
 These women throughout history have used a range of approaches in fighting hegemonic capitalism, which reflect their different views on the optimal method of achieving liberation for women.

-A few women who contributed to the development of Marxist Feminism as a theory were Chizuko Ueno, Anuradha Ghandy, Claudia Jones, and Angela Davis.
-Chizuko Ueno is well known for being one of the first women to introduce Marxist Feminism in Japan, as one of the primary developers of feminist theories across Japan.
-Among other renowned Marxist Feminists, their influence impacted nations such as Ukraine, India, Russia, United States, and Trinidad and Tobago.
+A few women who contributed to the development of Marxist feminism as a theory were Chizuko Ueno, Anuradha Ghandy, Claudia Jones, and Angela Davis.
+Chizuko Ueno is known for being one of the first women to introduce Marxist Feminism in Japan, as one of the primary developers of feminist theories across Japan.

-Marxist feminism has also been influential on feminist movements that have grown out of Latin American nations.
+Marxist feminism has also been influential on feminist movements in Latin America.
 The 2010s feminist movement in Argentina used Marxist feminism to address the relationship between various social and economic factors that contributed to gender violence in the country.
 Argentinian feminist theorist and activist Verónica Gago wrote in her book, Feminist International: How to Change Everything', about the use of strikes to address femicide, abortion access, and gender-based economic hardship in Argentina through feminist movements such as Ni una menos.